 The app awards extra miles to its customers during holidays.
 Also, if you complete your profile with your personal details, you will get extra miles on occasions such as your birthday or wedding anniversary.

-You can get bonus miles here by referring it to your friends.
+You can earn miles here by referring it to your friends.
 As soon as you sign-up, you will get a unique link that you can use to invite your friends to the app.

-You will get bonus prizes and extra miles if they sign-up and continue using the Miles app.
+You will redeem exclusive rewards, get bonus prizes and gift cards, and earn extra miles if they sign-up and continue using the app.

 If you get a tier or status upgrade on the app, you’ll get bonus miles whenever you travel on your usual commute.
 I will discuss the different statuses and tiers later.